March 20, 2020

 Having joined the Mystery Writers of America and unable to attend their Florida east coast chapter meetings, an opportunity to be part of a new chapter on our west coast opened up.
-The DOA Mystery Writers (Dead or Alive) is made up of seasoned, published authors and I sit among then unseasoned and unpublished learning all I can from them.
+The DOA Mystery Writers (Dead or Alive) is made up of seasoned, published authors and I sit among them unseasoned and unpublished learning all I can from them.
 They are generous in their advice and I have grown fond of them.

-My new DOA group prompted to put my manuscript chapters in a different order, so I again tore it apart, restructured it, eliminated characters that cluttered up the story line, and cut the word content without disturbing the plot line.
+My new DOA group prompted me to put my manuscript chapters in a different order, so I again tore it apart, restructured it, eliminated characters that cluttered up the story line, and cut the word content without disturbing the plot line.
 But now I think it's time to send it to someone professional.

 Because there are many different types of editors, it's best to choose the right one at the right time.
 First I need my manuscript critiqued from an editor who understands "that good books must have a strong base, like plot intrigue, character engagement and a well paced structure. " Lou Piccolo is the gal I chose.
 She's in Paris and lives right in the midst of trying times with Covid 19 ravaging France and Italy.
 I pray she and her family are safe.
 I am positive that Lou will recommend rewriting and honestly, I look forward to it.

 It's not over.